turbot/steampipe-plugin-godaddy/docs/tables/godaddy_subscription.md

   created_at between '2022-01-01' and '2022-12-31';
 ```

-### List subscriptions that has auto renew enabled
+### List subscriptions that have auto-renew enabled

 ```sql
 select